Opening your community building after lockdown

 The Government has given financial support to most organisations that operate premises, including community centres and halls.
 These are now closed but any further news will be added here.

 Comments, queries, and further support

 Please contact Kevin Sawers (by email or on 01962 857358) with any queries.
-You can also email Kevin if you would like to join our online discussion forum, where you can raise queries and share ideas with over 140 community hall / centre managers and trustees.
+You can also contact Kevin if you would like to join our online discussion forum, where you can raise queries and share ideas with over 190 community hall / centre managers and trustees.